JonBangPloug/Archive_Studio_for_Mac/README.md

 This desktop tool is designed for historians, archivists, and researchers who want to use AI models to transcribe, correct, translate, and export historical documents from images or PDFs.

-> **Status: Experimental Community Build**
-> This app is intended for researchers comfortable testing an early tool and critically evaluating AI outputs.
-While useful for historical transcription workflows, it should not be treated as a fully validated archival production system.

 ---

 ## Core Features